What Are the 3 Main Types of Aged Care Services in Australia

 • Intermediate Care

 Intermediate care is more suited to provide support for a short time to enable recovery and rehabilitation from an illness/hospital treatment.
-It may also be suitable for those that are lining with specialist conditions that affect older people.
+It may also be suitable for those who are living with specialist conditions that affect older people.

 The intention behind intermediate care is to achieve specific goals over a shorter time while minimising disruption to routines and avoiding spending time in hospitals.